 Status of the New Jersey SREC program

-In July 2017, New Jersey legislators advanced a bill that would overhaul the state’s incentive programs for solar, including SRECs.
+In June 2018, New Jersey legislators signed a bill that would overhaul the state’s incentive programs for solar, including SRECs.
 Their proposed changes include:

 - Phasing out the SREC program for new customers by 2021 (no changes would be made for current solar system owners)

-- Shortening the SREC program to 10 years (down from the current 15-year program length)
+- Shortening the SREC program to 10 years (down from the previous 15-year program length)

 - Asking the state’s Board of Public Utilities to come up with a new framework to support solar development